Titanoboa13/SOC-Threat-Analysis-Lab/lab-architecture/architecture.md

 One Linux-based SIEM platform for log collection and analysis

-This setup reflects a realistic junior SOC analyst context, where limited visibility requires careful interpretation of available telemetry.
 ----
 ## Data Sources and Telemetry

 The following telemetry sources are available for investigation: